decretist/Dissertation/Chapter2/chapter2o.md

     it seems more likely that this is something he had heard Rufinus say in lecture. **Kenneth Pennington, "Étienne of Tournai".**

+[^a]: All of the empty questions contain a *dictum ante* (see below) in the vulgate *Decretum*, but in three of the four cases it was added only in the second recension: C.11 q.2 d.a.c.1, C.17 q.3 d.a.c.1, and C.22 q.3 d.a.c.1.

 [^2o5]: Three early manuscripts (Gt, Pf, and Tr) contain the gloss:
 "*Concordia discordantium canonum iuxta determinationem Gratiani episcopi quae in duas partes principaliter est divisa* (The agreement